Nadeem-Younus/NLP-DataExtraction-and-ML/README.md

         (2) "My mobile phone battary is not charging ....", and so on.
 Similar results will be shown for two words or three words, like, "account cancel" or "monthly bill payment".
 Tableau was used to see the interactive results based on output as shown above.
+Applied Machine Learning algorithm for unsupervised dataset, such as, Clustering (KMeans) to bring related into issues or concerns in buckets.